glass half-empty

 • Esau wanted to murder him (so Jacob bugged-out)

-• Jacob married the girl-of-his-dreams (after marrying the girl-of-his-nightmares)
+• Jacob married the girl-of-his-dreams (but only after marrying the girl-of-his-nightmares)

 • got a couple of excellent promises from the Lord